What is tuberous sclerosis complex?

 What are the estimated cancer risks associated with TSC?

-Both brain cancers have been seen in people with TSC.
+Both kidney and brain cancers have been seen in people with TSC.
 The risk of kidney cancer is estimated to be about 4%.
-The risk of giant cell astrocytoma is estimated to be up to 14%.
+The risk of giant cell astrocytoma (brain cancer) is estimated to be up to 14%.
 A medication called everolimus (afinitor) has been approved to treat people with giant cell astrocytoma associated with TSC.
 This new treatment is a pill which targets a protein (mTOR) in the activated TSC pathway.
 Talk with your doctor for more information about treatment options.

 What are the screening options for TSC?